ProfessorManhattan/Ansible-Role-Snapd/README.md

 ## ➤ Overview

-This repository contains an Ansible role that will install Android Studio on nearly any OS.
-Android Studio is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.
+This repository contains an Ansible role that will install [Snap](https://snapcraft.io/) on Linux machines.
+Snap is a software packaging and deployment system developed by [Canonical](https://canonical.com/) for operating systems that use the Linux kernel.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#supported-operating-systems)